Standard Operating Procedures

 Who needs to complete this mandatory training at Hôpital Montfort?

-• Researchers affiliated with Institut du Savoir Montfort (ISM) and Ottawa University
+- Researchers affiliated with Institut du Savoir Montfort (ISM) and University of Ottawa

 Please note